Industrial Wires, Switches and Installation Equipment Trading License in Dubai: Cost and Requirements

 Ancillary installation hardware and fittings

-The licence is classified under the broader ISIC category of wholesale of other machinery, equipment and supplies, reflecting the business-to-business nature of this trade activity.
+The license is classified under the broader ISIC category of wholesale of other machinery, equipment and supplies, reflecting the business-to-business nature of this trade activity.

-This licence is well-suited for a wide range of business profiles, including:
+This license is well-suited for a wide range of business profiles, including:

 International manufacturers seeking a regional distribution hub